groundlight/python-sdk/docs/blog/2024-05-15-active-learning.md

 ## Conclusion

 At Groundlight, we use active learning to reduce labeling costs for our customers.
 In particular, we use a variant based on uncertainty sampling that is extremely effective and easy to explain.
-A small experiment on image time-series data shows that uncertainty sampling can dramatically reduce the number of images labeled without impacting model accuracy.
-To learn more about active learning and its various formulations, definitely check out the references below.
+A small experiment on an image time-series dataset shows that uncertainty sampling can dramatically reduce the number of images labeled without impacting model accuracy.
+If you want to learn more about active learning and its various formulations, definitely check out the references below.

 ## References